Avijit-07/java21-rewrite-recipe/README.md

 * Sonatype's instructions for [publishing to Maven Central](https://maven.apache.org/repository/guide-central-repository-upload.html)
 * Gradle's instructions on the [Gradle Publishing Plugin](https://docs.gradle.org/current/userguide/publishing\_maven.html).

-### From Github Actions

-The `.github` directory contains a Github action that will push a snapshot on every successful build.

-Run the release action to publish a release version of a recipe.

 ### From the command line